npryce/code-words/README.md

  * Java 1.6

 It should work on any desktop Linux.
 It does not yet work on MacOS unless you install the Gnu command-line tools.
+If you install Gnu sed as `gsed` the script will use it.

 To compile the Java wordcloud generator: